 - Transfer to a baking paper lined tray and chill in the fridge for 20 minutes.

-- Then brush with egg wash, sprinkle with sugar and bake for about 20 minutes till the pastry is golden brown.
+- Then prick a few holes with a tooth pick, brush with egg wash, sprinkle with sugar and bake for about 20 minutes till the pastry is golden brown.

 - Let it cool on the rack for 10-15 minutes before serving.